deytalytics/dataproductpoc-docs/dp-poc.md

 2. The data pipeline that moves data between the layers can just be executed as sql statements.
 We will demonstrate the ability to POST transformation sql so that new datasets can be created dynamically.
 3. We will upload countries and continents files via the input data port and load these into relational tables
-4. We will also stream countries and continents data into a queue in the input data layer.
+4. We will also stream countries and continents data into a Confluent Kafka queue in the input data layer.
 7. The metadata that can be retrieved via the discovery port will be stored in a relational database so can also be accessed via standard SQL queries
 8. A dataset authorisation database will link users to roles and roles to datasets.
 These dataset authorisation permissions will be implemented as grant policies against the target datasets